 3. Be intentional

-When you’re running a successful remote workforce, if there’s one area you need to invest in, it’s team bonding.
+When you’re running a successful remote workforce, if there’s one area you need to invest in, it’s camaraderie.
 This means being intentional about everything from the little things to the big-ticket items – and spending time and money accordingly.

 Every Monday we have required team meetings.
-While we definitely make use of the time for practical things like announcements, that’s not the main purpose.
-With icebreaker activities like a fun fact and a joke of the week (usually something funnier than “hey!
-We’re going remote!”), we dedicate 30 whole minutes to this kind of “small talk.”
+While we definitely make use of the time for announcements, that’s not the main purpose.
+With icebreaker activities like trivia and a joke of the week (usually something funnier than “hey!
+We’re going remote!”), we dedicate 30 whole minutes to this kind of water cooler talk.

-They’re 30 minutes well spent: group bonding increases cooperation, decreases friction, and avoids problems down the road.
+They’re 30 minutes well spent: these kinds of virtual team-building activities increase cooperation, decrease friction, and avoid problems down the road.

 Our retreats also include soft-skill workshops, and then we end the retreat with something fun (spouses included).
 We want people to look forward to these events – and to leave feeling energized about going back to work.

-These events aren’t “cheap,” but they make a huge difference in terms of team-building and employee retention.
+These events aren’t “cheap,” but they make a huge difference in terms of employee engagement and retention.
 (We saw this reflected in the retention numbers with the employees we hired during COVID, when we had to stop holding the retreats.)

 4. Level the playing field